wmhilton-stoplight/platform-docs/2.-workspaces/billing.md

 ### View Past Invoices

-In your workspace billing dashboard, press **Invoices**.
+In your workspace billing dashboard, select **Invoices**.
 This will display your invoice history in descending order.
 The most recent invoice is at the top.
 For each invoice, Stoplight will include:

-- Date invoice was created
+- Date invoice was created.
-- Description of the invoice
+- Description of the invoice.
 - The number of member seats paid for.
 Note that each plan includes some member seats as part of the base cost, which is included in this count.
-For example, if you are the only member of your workspace when you subscribe, and the plan you subscribe to includes 3 member seats as part of its base cost, the number of member seats paid for in the invoice list will be "3."
+For example, if you are the only member of your workspace when you subscribe, and the plan you subscribe to includes three member seats as part of its base cost, the number of member seats paid for in the invoice list will be "3."
-- The billed amount in $USD
+- The billed amount in $USD.
 - Invoice status, with a link to pay or view the invoice details.
-Press **View Invoice** for paid invoices or **Pay Invoice** for open or past due invoices.
+Select **View Invoice** for paid invoices or **Pay Invoice** for open or past due invoices.

 <!-- focus: center -->